NunoAnFranca/MEIC-SGI/tp1/README.md

 ----
 ## Issues/Problems

 - Only known problem, is related to how the materials in the surfaces are constructed.
-Surfaces should be built from both sides and therefore the material is built with this attribute, **side: THREE.DoubleSide**.
+Surfaces are desired to be seen from both sides and therefore the material is built with this attribute, **side: THREE.DoubleSide**.
 A mesh with this kind of material, while being able to cast/receive shadows, creates pixelated shadows.
 It's a known issue from THREEjs and such can be observed in the flowers/journal in the scene, when lights are casting shadows.
 That's also the reason why the couch doesn't have shadows, the cast/receive shadow attribute is turned off in order to not get pixelated.